• Skip to primary navigation

 Carbon dioxide is probably the most famous of the greenhouse gases.

-CO2 is released whenever fossil fuels are burned, carbon powered power plants and transportation are the main causes of the increase in CO2 we are seeing.
+CO2 is released whenever fossil fuels are burned, carbon powered power plants and transportation are the main causes of the increase in CO2 we see.

 How can we reduce global warming?